iambrainstorming/iambrainstorming.github.io/src/chapters/education/why-some-schools-perform.md

 To solve this, the trusted relays form an [Iroh gossip swarm](https://docs.iroh.computer/connecting/gossip).
 Iroh gossip is a peer-to-peer broadcast protocol where nodes automatically propagate messages to all subscribers of a topic using epidemic broadcast trees.
 Instead of the client struggling to maintain connections to multiple relays, it pushes the vote to any single relay in the swarm.
 Iroh then reliably spreads that vote to all other relays, automatically retrying and routing around failures.

 This means the client device only needs to successfully reach one relay to guarantee the vote reaches the entire federation.
 The relays themselves handle the redundancy, ensuring every vote is replicated across all trusted nodes before the synchronization window begins.
 This removes the weakest link—the voter's phone—from the reliability chain while keeping the system fully decentralized among the trusted stakeholders.

+### Voting on Blockchain

+Voting can also be outsourced to the Internet Computer (ICP), providing strong trust and consensus guarantees.
+With transaction costs as low as approximately $0.000092 per transaction, even one dollar is sufficient to support large-scale community voting.
+Its reverse gas model also makes onboarding nearly frictionless, as users do not need to purchase tokens to participate.

+Nostr can remain the coordination and reputation layer, enabling flexible governance structures that can [evolve and adapt to community needs](https://iambrainstorming.github.io/coding_blog/blockchain/offchain-vs-onchain-goverance.html), much like [a teal organization](../philosophy/teal-foss.md)).